This blog covers the new features and enhancements in the SAP Analytics Cloud and SAP Digital Boardroom Q1 2020 Release.

 Planners can now choose to have a process complete automatically on the due date and define the completion settings.
 In addition, Planners are able to apply the same completion settings to subtasks and Processes, or they can complete them with custom settings.
 Another case of SAP Analytics Cloud saving you time through automation!

-To help you make better business decisions, Smart Insights now brings top contributors for all generic dimensions, even those with large number of dimension members.
+To help you make better business decisions, Smart Insights now brings top contributors to all generic dimensions, even those with a large number of dimension members.
 To further improve the value of insights, “unassigned” values will no longer be shown as a top contributor, and for variances, Smart Insights now supports up to 50 dimension members.

 Acquired Models with Data Access Control (DAC) will now be used in Search to Insight when indexing is enabled from the Model Preferences.
 By default, models with DAC are not indexed, and because indexing does not respect the DAC settings, users without access to a member will still be able to see it in autocomplete.

 Acquired Models can be excluded from Search to Insight by disabling indexing, giving users more control over which models get exposed.

 Smart Insights now show you how your data points have changed over time, including when they have time dimension filters applied to them.
 This comes with a convenient tab view of the different time granularities which you can quickly toggle between.
 These features not only provide more context for better insights, but they also make for a more intuitive interface!

 You can now get Smart Insights on data points representing account dimensions that have Income (INC) and Expense (EXP) as financial account types.
 This feature is especially useful for Planners, offering more valuable insights when looking at financial data.